jabergius33/LiDAR-point-cloud/Code/Cylinder3D-desnowing/README.md

-# Cylinder for binary segmentation of snow
+# Cylinder3D for binary segmentation of snow

 The code is implmeted on linux ubuntu 20.04 (conda version: 4.10.3).